★★★★★ 5.0 (60 Reviews)

 Fixtures & Finishing

 Showerhead, hand wand, valve trim, and any additional fixtures set and tested.
-We patch and paint any drywall disturbed during demo, re-install the vanity light if needed, and leave the bathroom clean and ready to use.
+We patch and paint any drywall disturbed during demo and leave the bathroom clean and ready to use.

 Final cleanup — move-in ready